 Sleep is something that most individuals take for granted.
 Most people will think that they had a relatively good nights sleep even though they may have residual sleepiness during the day and may take naps (intentional or unintentional) or rely on the use of over-the-counter medications to remain awake.
 Many people drink coffee (or tea) as a regular routine in the morning as a way to “get moving “ and if they miss their morning coffee they are very irritable, fatigued, and lethargic for the day.
-Most individuals don’t realize it but coffee does have a substantial amount of caffeine (a natural stimulant) that is used as a motivator to keep us going throughout the day.
-And many individuals realize that they cannot drink coffee within a few hours of going to bed because it will lead to them having issues of falling asleep.
+If this sounds like you read further.

 Sleep disorders are something that should be taken seriously, and if a patient feels that they are suffering from some type of sleep disorder, they should either seek consultation with their primary care physician or a board-certified sleep specialist.